Skip to content

 validates contains(items List<String>, value String) Check if string is in list

-reads index(items List<Integer>, value Integer) Option<Integer> Find position of integer
+creates index(items List<Integer>, value Integer) Option<Integer> Find position of integer

-reads index(items List<String>, value String) Option<Integer> Find position of string
+creates index(items List<String>, value String) Option<Integer> Find position of string

 Transform